 Deely: Yes, we see many people coming out of the pandemic looking for new career paths in the real estate industry.
 The real estate industry provides flexibility with low startup costs and low risks with a great upside potential.
 In 2021, we saw the ranks in NWMLS grow to new heights in total number of subscribers and that trend will continue.

 Chang: The number is always growing.
-Its great to see so many new people getting involved in the industry, and I do think there is enough work to go around.
+It’s great to see so many new people getting involved in the industry, and I do think there is enough work to go around.

 Scott: In 2022, the number of new people getting real estate licenses will continue at a strong pace.